-MySQL Server includes a plugin library that enables administrators to introduce an increasing delay in server response to clients after a certain number of consecutive failed connection attempts.
-This capability provides a deterrent that slows down brute force attacks that attempt to access MySQL user accounts.
+MySQL Server includes a plugin library that enables administrators to introduce an increasing delay in server response to connection attempts after a configurable number of consecutive failed attempts.
+This capability provides a deterrent that slows down brute force attacks against MySQL user accounts.
 The plugin library contains two plugins:

 CONNECTION_CONTROLplugin uses the audit plugin interface (see Writing Audit Plugins).
 To collect information, it subscribes to the